madprops/airc/README.md

 `!ur a monkey` would set the instructions to `Please respond as if you were a monkey`.

-Changes to config properties trigger an update to config.json
+Changes to config properties are saved to config.json

 ---